-If any of the above symptoms apply, you are advised to stay at home for 10 days.
-All members in your household should also self-isolate even if they have no symptoms for 14 days.
-You should also book a test and only leave the house to have the test taken - you can book Covid-19 tests online by visiting www.nhs.uk/coronavirus or if you are unable to go online you can call 119.
+If any of the above symptoms apply, you are advised to stay at home for upto 10 days.
+For the latest Covid-19 advice please visit www.nhs.uk/coronavirus or if you are unable to go online you can call 119.

 The gov.uk website has lots of information about the regulations and the exemptions, including a graphic for indivdiduals to download/use to prove you are exempt - https://bit.ly/2EvnOtB

 The British Lung Foundation also has lots of information for those with breathing difficulties due to a lung condition - https://bit.ly/30drMQ9